-If a Virtual Assistant forgets to log time, it’s important to ensure they are compensated accurately.
+If a Remote Team Member forgets to log time, it’s important to ensure they are compensated accurately.
 Here are two options to handle this situation:

-Option 1: Allow the Virtual Assistant to add the missing hours in the current workweek
+Option 1: Allow the Remote Team Member to add the missing hours in the current workweek

-If the Virtual Assistant realizes they missed logging time during the current workweek, they can add those hours before the pay period closes.
+If the Remote Team Member realizes they missed logging time during the current workweek, they can add those hours before the pay period closes.
 Once the hours are logged, they can be included in the next pay cycle as usual.
 It’s a good practice to review and approve the added hours to ensure accuracy.

 Option 2: Process a One-Time Payment for the missed hours

-If the missed hours are from a previous workweek or if the project is already closed, the Virtual Assistant won’t be able to log time retroactively.
+If the missed hours are from a previous workweek or if the project is already closed, the Remote Team Member won’t be able to log time retroactively.
 In this case, you can process a one-time payment equivalent to the missed hours.
-Make sure the Virtual Assistant provides the following details for clarity:
+Make sure the Remote Team Member provides the following details for clarity:

 - Dates when the work was completed